On this page

 Hyperbaric chamber cost is shaped by four primary engineering variables: pressure rating, internal capacity, certification scope, and installation infrastructure.
 A soft-shell inflatable unit operating at approximately 1.3 ATA sits at the entry tier.
-A hard-shell multiplace system specified for a higher pressure envelope represents a fundamentally different investment, for reasons rooted in engineering physics rather than positioning.
+A hard-shell multiplace system certified to 3.0 ATA under ASME PVHO-1 (ASME, 2022) represents a fundamentally different investment, for reasons rooted in engineering physics rather than positioning.

 What Determines the Cost of a Hyperbaric Chamber?